 On the way up I had a layover back where I left everything behind.
 This time the good-bye was going to be shorter, only 7 weeks.
 Little did I know that I had no idea what was planned.
 After arriving in Cali, 24 hours were enough to make those 7 weeks a little bit longer.

 It was the beginning of a journey that changed my life.
 The warm Colombian culture melted the ice I had slid up from Santiago, Chile, uncovering new plans, new dreams and new horizons, making my life flow like a river.
 I opened that same suitcase with experiences, knowledge, this time with a little bit more of Spanish, some more faith in my work and I decided to take the risk again, the risk of leaving everything behind, one more time.
-I discovered that each of these elements I bring with me are like a piece of a puzzle, called life.
+I discovered that each of these elements I bring with me is like a piece of a puzzle, called life.

 12 months ago, I thought I had left home for two months.
 Today, I realize that after 12 months, I found a place called home (for now), far away from where I left everything behind.